Elchin-Novruzov/Agency-Swarm-Lab/README.md

 # Contributing
 We encourage contributions to the Agency Swarm Lab!
 If you have developed a custom AI agency using the Agency Swarm framework and would like to share it, please submit a pull request with your project.

-# Stay Updated
-Don't forget to subscribe to our [YouTube channel](https://youtube.com/@vrsen?si=l_6znuALa3IOl6ft) for tutorials and updates on the Agency Swarm framework and the amazing projects being developed with it.

 Thank you for exploring the Agency Swarm Lab.
 Together, let's transform the future of work with AI.